wein.plus

 Exclusive South Tyrol Wine Masterclass

-It is a successful blend of traditional grape varieties, indigenous specialties, and international stars that set the tone in South Tyrol: Pinot Grigio, Chardonnay, Weißburgunder, Sauvignon Blanc, and Gewürztraminer, as well as Lagrein, Blauburgunder, and Vernatsch.
-Historically, the Burgunder varieties hold special significance.
-Enjoy an exciting selection of traditional Burgunder varieties to the indigenous specialty from South Tyrol as part of the Masterclass!
+It is a successful blend of traditional grape varieties, indigenous specialties, and international stars that set the tone in South Tyrol: Pinot Grigio, Chardonnay, Weißburgunder, Sauvignon Blanc, and Gewürztraminer as well as Lagrein, Blauburgunder, and Vernatsch.
+Historically, the Burgundy varieties have a special significance.
+Enjoy an exciting selection of traditional Burgundy varieties to the indigenous specialty from South Tyrol during the masterclass!

 Sign Up Now Exclusive South Tyrol Wine Masterclass

 Diversity and contrasts shape the wine region of South Tyrol.
-The variety of incomparable mountain wines in different colors and styles delights connoisseurs and experts around the world year after year.
+The variety of incomparable mountain wines in different colors and styles delights connoisseurs and enthusiasts around the world year after year.

 The appealing contrasts that characterize the wine country of South Tyrol arise from two factors: nature on one side and culture on the other.

-Moreover, nature in South Tyrol offers a variety of different soils, whose origin dates back to the formation of the Alps.
+Furthermore, nature in South Tyrol offers a variety of different soils, whose origins date back to the formation of the Alps.
 They sustainably shape the terroir.
 The wine-growing region is manageable and measures just 90 kilometers from north to south.
 The vineyard area covers 5,800 hectares, managed by around 4,800 winemakers.

 Tiberio Sorvillo